Uberspace/paternoster/README.md

 ### Unit Tests

-The core functionality of this library can be tested using the `py.test`- command.
+The core functionality of this library can be tested using the `tox`- command.
+If only python 2.x or 3.x should be tested, the `-e` parameter can be used, like so: `tox -e py35`, `tox -e py27`.
 New tests should be added to the `paternoster/test`-directory.
 Please refer to the [pytest-documentation](http://doc.pytest.org/) for further details.